Close Menu

 Feeling unsettled or confused, e.g., tossing about in bed.

-See also Unlocking the Opposite of International: A Comprehensive Guide
+See also Understanding the Opposite of a Cash Crop: A Complete Guide

 How to Use Tossing Correctly in Sentences